-When looking at the restaurant industry as a whole the average profit margin is said to be around 3-5% but can broadly range from 0-15%.
-However, like many things in the restaurant industry, there is no cookie-cutter answer to what a “typical” profit margin should be for your business.
+When looking at the industry as a whole, the average restaurant profit margin is around 3-5% but can range widely from 0-15%.
+However, like many things in the restaurant industry, there is no cookie-cutter answer to what a “typical” restaurant profit margin should be for your business.

 Could food costs be killing your profit margins?
 Find out now with our free Food Cost Calculator.